DiviProject/docs/source/index.html.md

 Therefore, think before you post:  Is a comment adding value to the discussion and community?
 Has the team already answered the question earlier?
 If you have an issue and feel inclined to challenge the team, consider asking a thoughtful question before going on the attack.
 You’ll get a much better reception and gain the respect of our community by taking the high road and asking questions, not providing leading statements.

+Think of our Telegram as a gathering space within the Divi headquarters, and behave appropriately.
+Would you go to our office and start shouting or insulting other people inside?
+If you did, you'd expect for security to kick you to the curb.

 We love that you are here to help us build a community and support us in our goal of making crypto easy.
 Yet, you must remember that membership in the Divi telegram is a privilege and not a right.
 We will not tolerate unprofessional, inappropriate conduct toward the team or the other users.

 In an effort to keep conversation productive, Divi requires that the following guidelines be followed when communicating in our telegram.
 Failure to follow these guidelines will result in temporary restriction from posting, or in extreme cases permanent removal from the channel.